MPT-project-W24/mpt-statistical-testing/README.md

-# mpt-statistical-testing
+# Track-o-Nauts
 Hello!
-Welcome to our software engineering project for SEMDS W24.
-Within this repository we have created software for statisical testing to improve multiple particle tracking data quality and experimental design.
+Welcome to our software engineering project Track-o-Nauts.
+Within this repository we have created software for visualization and statisical testing to improve multiple particle tracking data quality and experimental design.

+### Dependencies